 Streamlines internal communication:

 A company is divided into various functional units, each of which has a certain responsibility to keep so that the customer receives a satisfactory product or service.
-This divide between the areas calls for better data communication amongst them, so that the company can work as a well-oiled machine.
+This divide between the areas calls for better data communication amongst them so that the company can work like a well-oiled machine.

 Although traditional CRM does have systems in place for this purpose, they are becoming grossly dated in the modern context.
 To resolve this issue, a mobile CRM platform can be implemented that allows for seamless and timely communication between the departments.